aescarias/pdfnaut/docs/source/guides/working-with-pages.rst

     from pdfnaut import PdfDocument

     pdf = PdfDocument.from_filename(r"tests/docs/usenix-example-paper.pdf")
-    print(pdf.pages)     # <pdfnaut.page_list.PageList object at ...>
+    print(pdf.pages)     # [<Page ...>, <Page ...>, ...]
     print(pdf.pages[0])  # <Page mediabox=[0, 0, 612, 792] rotation=0>

-The page list mostly behaves like any other Python sequence and so operations commonly performed on those should work similarly in a page list.
+The page list mostly behaves like any other Python sequence and so operations commonly performed on those should work identically on a page list.

 - To access the first page of a PDF, you do ``pdf.pages[0]``.
 - To access the last page, you do ``pdf.pages[-1]``.
 - The length of the page list can be obtained via ``len(pdf.pages)``.
-- The page list also supports accessing items via slicing so something like ``pdf.pages[2:5]`` is allowed.
+- The page list also supports accessing items via slicing, so an operation such as ``pdf.pages[2:5]`` is allowed.

 Modifying Pages
 ---------------

-As the :class:`.Page` objects inherits from a :class:`.PdfDictionary`, you can modify its contents as you would any other mapping (for details on the entries in a page object, see § 7.7.3.3, "Page objects" in the PDF 2.0 specification).
+As the :class:`.Page` object inherits from a :class:`.PdfDictionary`, you can modify its contents as you would any other mapping.

-See the example below:

 .. code-block:: python